AINPP/ainpp/latin_america.md

 ### The Dataset

-All data is remaped to a 0.1-deg x 0.1-deg grid.
+All data is remapped to a 0.1-deg x 0.1-deg grid.

 Here are the evaluation periods for each domain: